10 Linux commands you probably don't use

 Execute The Last Executed Command

-The heading sounds a bit confusing but its exactly what it does.
+The heading sounds a bit confusing but it’s exactly what it does.

 !!